a-konar/arvindkonar/README.md

 ## I'm a Network Engineer, Automation Lover, Content Creator and Educator!!

-- 🌱 I’m love learning new technologies
+- 🌱 I love learning new technologies
 - 👯 I’m looking to collaborate with other content creators

 ### Connect with me: